 We are seeing a rise in predictive analytics used for creating learning pathways, as well as (in formal education) the rising use of blockchain for keeping student records.

 Finally, a somewhat overlooked aspect that’s going to come into focus soon is how the EdTech platforms themselves have got a new ability to upgrade themselves based on anonymized data treated as statistics and insights into the market.
-In other words, aggregated insights about the platform users are going to be more of an asset than ever when it comes to updating the eLearning tech before we can say “2025”.
+In other words, aggregated insights about the platform users are going to be more of an asset than ever when it comes to updating the eLearning tech before we can say “2027”.

 Conclusions

 If you have an EdTech platform of project in mind, it’s always a good idea to consult with the people who work at the intersection of education and technology.
-That’s exactly the kind of experts Lionwood can provide, building upon our reputation as one of Ukraine’s chief EdTech visionaries and tech service providers.
+That’s exactly the kind of experts Lionwood can provide, building upon our reputation as one of Ukraine’s chief EdTech service providers.
 You can explore our educational software development services and have a free consultation regarding your project at any time.